-Here are some tools educators, students, parents, and caregivers can use to help launch a successful school year and support each other.
+Bookmark (and share!) this page for tools that we’re spotlighting for educators, students, parents, and caregivers to help launch a successful school year and support each other.

 Say Something Elementary

 Get your elementary classrooms and schools ready for the new year with the EdTech Award Cool Tool finalist Say Something: Elementary Animated Series!

 Our proven violence prevention program, Say Something, has been adapted for students in grades K-5 in a blended learning series.
 Say Something: Elementary features all-new and improved curriculum with engaging characters in interactive storybooks, educator guides, videos, and more in our online Learning Center.
 Registration is free!
 Visit our Digital Library.

 Join thousands of educators on the latest news and ideas to empower your students to reduce violence and impact their school and community.

 A new school year can be both exciting and challenging.
 These resources can help you support your peers and school community.

 Learn and share the 10 warning signs of someone at risk of hurting themselves or others and “say something” to a Trusted Adult.

 Start or Join a Club

 Students Against Violence Everywhere (SAVE) Promise Club empowers youth to take charge of keeping their schools and communities safe.
 Get started at your school!